 Example: Using a prioritization framework to decide which marketing campaigns to work on as opposed to a more gut-based approach where you do what you feel like doing.

 Experimentation-Driven Marketing: Using the scientific method to run your marketing campaigns process: Hypothesis, Experiment, Analysis.

 New Channel Testing: Launching test for channels to define which one actually works and which one doesn’t.

-Example: Using an “email open” event to trigger a personalized retargeting campaign on Facebook.
+Example: Using an “email open” event to trigger a target audience with personalized retargeting campaign on Facebook.

 Lifecycle Messaging: Using a user analytics event to trigger a personalized event to be sent.